-- The table only lists NSS-HA versions currently available on the market. - Contact your Dell Sales Representative to discuss which solution would be suited for your environment.
+- The table only lists NSS-HA versions currently available on the market.
+The NSS-HA versions before NSS5.5-HA are no longer available on the market. - Contact your Dell Sales Representative to discuss which solution would be suited for your environment.
 You can order any of the pre-configured solutions or a customized solution designed to address your needs.
 Based on the customization selected, some of the best practices discussed in this document may not apply.